Craftsbury Outdoor Sports Academy

-Additionally, program participants would be expected to pay the program fees for Outdoor Center programs.
+Additionally, program participants will be expected to pay regular program fees for Outdoor Center programs.
 Craftsbury Outdoor Sports Academy students will pay a higher cost for ski programming due to the extra sessions.
-Regular fees for the Eastern Cup racing program are anticipated to be approximately $400 for summer/fall 2017 and $500 for winter/spring 2017-2018.
-For COSA students, the winter fee is expected to be approximately $800.
+For COSA high school students, the winter fee won’t exceed $1,000.
+The middle school winter fee is expected to be approximately $500.

 Depending on home locations of students, there are various options.
 Craftsbury Academy buses currently pick up students in the morning in Wolcott (at Wolcott Elementary and at the Mennonite church on Route 15), Hardwick (at the intersection of Routes 14 and 15), and Greensboro (at the Lakeview school).
 Craftsbury Academy and the Outdoor Center will work together to transport students between the school and the Outdoor Center.
 We are also looking into other transportation possibilities with various local transportation organizations.
 The intention is to minimize the driving burden on parents, but our planning is somewhat limited by not yet knowing from where prospective students will be coming.

 - Maintain a minimum 2.5 cumulative GPA per quarter